How to Recognize the Signs of Pregnancy While Breastfeeding

-Presumptive Signs (weak indicator of pregnancy)
+Presumptive Signs (Weak Indicators of Pregnancy)

 Presumptive signs of pregnancy are least indicative.
 They are mostly subjective (only the mom can feel the sign and nobody else can see it), and other things may cause them.
+They include:

 Changes in the breasts are among the earliest signs of pregnancy.
 A woman may notice these when she is six weeks pregnant.
 These changes are side effects of the pregnancy hormones estrogen and progesterone.
 These will affect the breasts and prepare them for breastfeeding after birth – even if she is currently nursing already.

-Medications and Tenderness
+Medications That Cause Tenderness

 Medication may cause breast tenderness, so read the drug information leaflet to know if it is one of its potential side effects.
 Some medicines that cause breasts to feel tender are contraceptives, antidepressants and antipsychotics.